danthegoodman1/hologramnova-p-bon/README.md

 ### What is it!?1?!
 **CALM DOWN.** Oh wait I wrote that, you probably weren’t screaming…

-Well, it’s a lot of things!
+It’s a lot of things!
 Well, it can be at least.
 Simply put, the P-BON is a penetration testing platform designed with multi-factor persistence in mind.
 With P-BON, maintaining access to a remote network has never been easier.
 With the power of a 3G cellular connection, you make sure that P-BON keeps you connected, even if the internet goes out at the target location.

 That was quite vague… What can I do with it?